preservim/vim-pencil/README.markdown

 _This ‘autoformat’ feature affects *HardPencil* mode only._

-When in *HardPencil* mode, Vim’s autoformat feature will be enabled by default in Insert mode and can offer many of the same benefits as soft line wrap.
+When in *HardPencil* mode, Vim’s autoformat feature will be enabled by default while in Insert mode and can offer many of the same benefits as soft line wrap.
 But autoformat will cause havoc when editing anything but paragraphs of words, such as a code block or table.
 In these cases you will need to disable it, at least temporarily, via a command: